 When it comes to college admissions, students are faced with many decisions.
-One of these is whether or not they should apply early action vs early decision or just general admissions.
+One of these is whether or not they should apply early action vs early decision or just regular admissions.
 Though all options may seem equally advantageous, in reality, early decision applicants have a much more difficult path to navigate.
+There are important factors to consider when choosing different schools to either apply early decision or early admissions.
 Let’s jump into this topic by breaking down the basics of early action vs early decision.

 Early action as defined is the process of students applying early and receiving a decision well in advance of the institution’s regular response date.
 Each school sets its own requirements for the EA application, some not participating at all.
 If accepted by one college through EA, applicants are usually obligated to attend since they would already have been notified of acceptance well before May 1st, when most colleges begin making offers for enrolling next fall.
-This option still leaves room for students to change their minds about attending college if they are not accepted, or if they feel that another school might be better for them.
+This option still leaves room for students to change their minds about attending college if they are not accepted, or if they feel that other schools are their top-choice schools.
 The likelihood of a student deciding to go to a particular school under EA is much greater than the general admissions route.
 Typically, schools that offer EA will give a greater preference to students applying that way so they can get a better idea of the student fill rate for that particular class.
 This means that universities can make sure they are fulfilling their payroll for the year and can count on those students’ tuition.

-- Much greater acceptance rate than general admissions
+- Much higher acceptance rates to your top choice school than general admissions

 - Preferential but not contractually binding

-- Can wait to get financial package from the college/university before committing to attend
+- Can wait to get financial aid package from the college/university before committing to attend

 - Typically apply to multiple universities under EA